Health and Human Performance

 Assistant Professor

-B. S. Arkansas Tech University; M. S. Barry College; Ph.
+B. A. Arkansas Tech University; M. S. Barry University; Ph.
 D. Texas Woman’s University

 Katherine Halfacre